vaadin/bakery-app-starter-flow-spring/README.md

 Note that when running in development mode, the application will not work in IE11.

-# Running integration tests and Linter
+# Running Integration Tests and Linter

 Integration tests are implemented using TestBench.
 The tests take tens of minutes to run and are therefore included in a separate profile.
 To run the tests, execute